tgnemecek/locamex/readme.md

 ### Urgent Priority:

 -Check if cancelling the contract returns the items (should be able to cancel an active one? ask);
--Mongodb uses indexes and only shows the first 20 documents, see how to work with this!

 ### High Priority: